What is the Joy of the Lord Nehemiah 8:10 Devotional

 Think of it this way…

-The thought of being separated from the people we’re connected to brings us pain.
-And the idea of not having them in our lives is unimaginable.
+The thought of being separated from those we deeply care about brings us pain.
+And the idea of living without them feels unimaginable.

-So, God sent His Son, Jesus, to fill that gap for us.
+So, our Heavenly Father sent His Son, Christ Jesus, to close that gap for us.

 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.